OmdenaAI/lublin-poland-inflation-chatbot/reports/README.md

 # Our solution

-The team developed a financial chatbot based on the OpenAI `Curie` model fine-tuned on the [Financial Opinion Mining and Question Answering](https://sites.google.com/view/fiqa/home) dataset.
+The team developed a financial chatbot based on the OpenAI ChatGPT-3 `curie` model fine-tuned on the [Financial Opinion Mining and Question Answering](https://sites.google.com/view/fiqa/home) dataset.
 The chatbot was later deployed as a Streamlit app.

-##	Domain research
+##	The data

-[…]
+Given the peculiarity of the task that we wanted out chatbot to perform, we could not only rely on existing language models, and decided to collect financial data to use to fine-tune a language model of our choice later.

+The collected data came from a variety of sources, mainly social media.
+It was done using well-known web-scraping tools such as beautifulsoup, lxml, and selenium.
+Sławomir Lisowski shared scripts for all of these with the team.

-##	Data collection
+###	Data collection and EDA

-[…]

-##	Exploratory Data Analysis

-[…]

 <p align="center">
   <img width="80%" height="80%" src="images/image(1).png">